Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 DIY Outdoor Play Areas to Support Learning Outside

-There is a fun collection of outdoor play areas for nature school preschools, forest school kindergartens, homeschoolers, and backyards everywhere!
-Give your children the opportunity to get outside and learn through play with any of these fun outdoor play spaces.
+Below is a list of fun outdoor play areas for nature school preschools, forest school kindergartens, homeschoolers, and backyards everywhere that help do just that!
+Give your children the opportunity to get outside and learn through play in spring, summer, fall, and winter with any of these fun outdoor play spaces.

 - How to Grow a Sunflower House or Fort